Sometimes, it can be really hard to unplug everything you need to in order to be successful at beating your OhmHour forecast and earning points.

 That’s because these devices can monitor temperature and humidity inside and outside your home, your comings and goings, and tailor heating and cooling cycles accordingly.

-Tom’s Guide has broken down the best smart thermostats of 2018 (spoiler alert - he loves the ecobee model because it has sensors for all the rooms in your home) and if you’re keen, you can get a great discount on one in the OhmConnect store.
+Tom’s Guide has broken down the best smart thermostats of 2018 and you can get a great discount on one in the OhmConnect store.

 The big smart thermostat manufacturers claim you can recoup the cost of a smart thermostat in as little as under two years.
 Coupled with rebates from your local utility company, that “break even” wait could be even shorter.